 If the premises are damaged or destroyed due to causes attributed to the tenant, the tenant may be liable for repairs or replacement.
-Damage or destruction of premises due to the landlord's fault will likely result in the tenant terminating the lease and claiming damages.

 The landlord is usually responsible for insuring the leased premises.
 On the other hand, tenants are usually responsible for insuring leased public (state or municipal) land.